joelparkerhenderson/strategic-balanced-scorecard/README.md

 * Construct the metrics to support management’s ability to monitor the organisation’s progress towards achievement of its goals.

-* Key Leading Indicators (KLIs) are KPIs that tend to show up earliest.

-* Key Performance Measures (KPMs) are how you measure KPIs.

-* For examples of KPIs and how to create metrics, see our guide on [performance metrics](https;//github.com/joelparkrhenderson/performance_metrics)
+* [Key Performance Indicator guide](https;//github.com/joelparkrhenderson/key_performance_indicator) explains Key Performace Indicators (KPIs),Key Leading Indicators (KLIs), Key Performance Measures (KPMs), and metrics.

-Aim for high-level roll-up metrics.
+Aim for high-level roll-up indicators.

 * There is more value in a short list of the top measurements than in an exhaustive list of that covers every tiny detail.